adobe-apiplatform/api-gateway-async-logger/README.md

 The BufferedAsyncLogger flushes data asynchronously and non-blocking to a configured backend system.
 It uses Lua's cosoket API to send data to an HTTP backend.
-Data is send asynchronously using via ngx.timer.at API which schedules a background non-blocking light thread.
+Data is sent asynchronously using `ngx.timer.at` API which schedules a background non-blocking light thread.
 This thread is completely decoupled from the main request.

-In high traffic conditions you can configure how many concurrent threads to be used for flushing logs.
+Depending on the backend you can configure more concurrent threads flush logs.
 Each thread is occupying a worker connection so make sure to configure nginx with enough worker connections.

 Example: